 I got to show some love to my home city of Edmonton.
 This the Edmonton Queen Riverboat on the North Saskatchewan River in Edmonton, Alberta.

 Alberta is lucky to have the Rocky Mountains.
-This is the view from atop of Sulphur Mountain.
+This is the view from the top of Sulphur Mountain.
 You can see the Fairmont Banff Springs Hotel on the left.

 I have family that lives in Saskatchewan, so I visit this underrated province every year.
 Giant roadside objects like this are my favourite things to see on a road trip.
 This is Mac the Moose outside of Moose Jaw, Saskatchewan.
 And yes that’s the real name of the town.

-Saskatchewan is nicknamed land of the living skies.
+Saskatchewan is nicknamed “the land of the living skies.”
 This is a canola field outside Humboldt, Saskatchewan.

 South Saskatchewan River in Saskatoon.
 I’ve been to Saskatoon many times (I have family there), but this was taken on a road trip my friend, and I did in March.